Policy Research Institute The Current State of Japanese Academia from the Perspective of Research Power

 As we will discuss later, the limitation of "research hours" is directly related to the number of researchers, which is deeply related to "human resources.
 First, we checked the number of researchers in the university sector in major countries.
 Figure 6 shows the results as described in the "Science and Technology Indicators 2023" *7 published by the Ministry of Education, Culture, Sports, Science and Technology (MEXT).

-Figure 6 Trends in the number of researchers in university departments in major countries
+Figure 6 Trends in the number of university sector researchers in major countries

 Figure.6 Number of

-Note: Since the definition and measurement methods of researchers differ from country to country, caution should be exercised when making international comparisons.
+Note: Care should be taken when making international comparisons, as there are differences in the definition and measurement of researchers from country to country.
 See "Science and Technology Indicators 2023" for differences.

 Source: Partially modified from the "Science and Technology Indicators 2023 Full Report," National Institute of Science and Technology Policy, Ministry of Education, Culture, Sports, Science and Technology